xiurongy3506/independent_study/entries/entry1.md

 #### - Create a new Xcode project/ My First App
 I watched another Youtube video on how to create a Xcode project, and the video recommended me to check out the _Starter’s Guide Make Your First App with Xcode_ (a free book).
 This is where I began reading a 114-page book on how to make my first app.
 Most of the reading is helping me understand how to use Xcode and explaining the different icons or functions I see.

-Here is a part of the tutorial that taught me how to use constraints.

 ## Takeaways
 1. **Plan before you actually start.** It is always helpful to think about what you want to create first and then decide what tools you would need to create.